p-org/P/Docs/docs/tutsoutline.md

     git clone https://github.com/p-org/P.git
     ```

-    The recommended way to work through this example is to open the [P\Tutorial](https://github.com/p-org/P/tree/master/Tutorial) folder in IntelliJ side-by-side a browser using which you can simulatenously read the description for each example and browser the P program.
+    The recommended way to work through this example is to open the [P/Tutorial](https://github.com/p-org/P/tree/master/Tutorial) folder in IntelliJ side-by-side a browser using which you can simultaneously read the description for each example and browse the P program.

+    To know more about P language primitives used in the examples, please look them up in the [language manual](../manualoutline.md).

 -----